Aston Martin DP214: Rest of the 1960s

 In 1965 the sole remaining DP214 was bought by Tom Rose, who painted the car, a very dark blue, possibly black in colour.
 Rose registered the car with the registration number '5 NBP' (which it still holds today) and then competed the car in Aston Martin events during the next year.
 Results including a win at Wiscombe Park and at the Belgian Day of Records (Jabbeke Speed Trial) Rose set a best time, with a top speed of 163.5 mi/h.
 Finally driven by Pye, the car competed at B.A.R.C.
 Goodwood event, where Pye set a best time.

 Colin Crabbe then acquired the car in 1965, with the car now showing flared wheel arches to accommodate wider wheels.
 In 1966 Crabbe raced the project car at the B.A.R.C. event at Oulton Park and was victorious overall.
 Crabbe was then second overall in the Monte Cristo Trophy at the AMOC St John Horsfall meeting at Silverstone, second only to Ron Fry's Ferrari 275 LM.
 Neil Corner also drove DP214 in 1966 and won overall at the Bentley Drivers' Club (B.D.C.).

 In 1967 at the Belgian day of Records, Crabbe won again, this time finishing first in class.
-The final event under Crabbe's ownership was with Neil Corner in the 'Emu Trohpy' at Aston Martin Owners Club (AMOC) Silverstone event.
+The final event under Crabbe's ownership was with Neil Corner in the 'Emu Trophy' at Aston Martin Owners Club (AMOC) Silverstone event.

 During the 1970s

 After the last race under ownership of Colin Crabbe, Mike Ottway acquired the car with a 3750 cc engine installed and a damaged DP215 engine as a spare.
 After this Nick Cussons raced the car regularly, but it is unclear whether Cussons owned the car during this time.
 In 1973 Cussons won first in class at Curborough, and was again first in class at the Jaguar Drivers' Club (JDC).
 Cussons was also first overall in the B.R.S.C.C. at Snetterton, also in 1973.
 In its last outing of the era, Cussons was third in class at B.A.R.C at Thruxton in 1974.
 During this period Nick Cussons also raced the car in his own Cussons Post-Historic Championship.

+On the 31st of May of 1975, the car participated in Belgium in the "Vliegende en Staande Kilometer" organised by the Royal Automobile Club of Flanders (www.racf.be).
+In this race, the goal was to drive as fast as possible on a standing or rolling kilometre, driven on public roads just outside of Ghent.
+The car was driven by Richard Tindell.